by Susan Tobin

 The following year, Gaisseau assisted Collège de France professor, l'Abbé Breuil, in his researches at the site.
 It was the formative experience of Gaisseau's life: the revelation of a prehistoric world sparked a lifelong interest in ethnography and man's origins that he would later explore more fully in Africa, South America, and New Guinea.
 Also, it was while working at Lascaux that he met the people who started him on his career as filmmaker.

 Gaisseau's wartime experiences proved an excellent preparation for his future adventurous life.
 He continued his education by attending the Institut Polytechnique de Grenoble (1941-42) and, after an abortive attempt to escape to Spain, returned there in 1943 for some months.
 In June of 1943, he joined the French underground forces, working with them in France and behind enemy lines, until, following Gestapo retaliation at the end of the year against his comrades, he was again alone.
 After some time spent in hiding at the French National Ski School he was able to make his way to friends in Paris.
-At the end of the war in August 1945, he joined the French Army for a short period during which he briefly trained as a parachutist.
+In August 1944 he joined the French Army for a short period during which he briefly trained as a parachutist.
 He served with distinction and was awarded the Croix de Guerre.
-A month later, in September 1945, he was demobilized at his own request.
+A year later, in September 1945, he was demobilized at his own request.

 Shortly after his return from Africa, Gaisseau ran into Bernard de Colmont, whom he had assisted in making a documentary film about the Lascaux caves in 1942.
 Colmont was at that time well-known for having kayaked with his wife, the first woman to do so, down the Colorado rapids in 1938.
 When they met on the Champs Elysées, Colmont was making rushed preparations for an immediate departure to the United States, where he was to make a documentary on American National Parks.
 On the spur of the moment he asked Gaisseau to join him.
 The last National Park of their 1947-48 U. S. tour was the Florida Everglades: at the invitation of some fishermen Gaisseau decided to stay in Florida, while de Colmont returned to France.
 In his autobiography Gaisseau commented that although their parting was a little upsetting, it was necessary sometimes to "provoke" adventure rather than just waiting for it to happen.